gorango/flowcraft/docs/guide/tooling/graph-validation.md

 ### `createNodeRule` Factory

 This factory function is the primary tool for building custom validators.
-It takes three arguments:

-1.  `description`: A string describing the rule for clear error messages.
+It empowers you to define a specific rule by providing two functions:

-2.  `filter`: A function that selects which nodes the rule should apply to (e.g., `node => node.type === 'output'`).
+1.  `filter`: A function that selects which nodes the rule should apply to (e.g., `node => node.type === 'output'`).
-3.  `check`: A function that receives a selected node and returns whether it's valid.
+2.  `check`: A function that receives a selected node and performs the validation.
+It now has full control over the error object.
+    -   On failure, it must return a complete `ValidationError` object, or an array of them.
+    -   On success, it must return `null` or `undefined`.

 ### Built-in Validators